danielehc/katacoda-scenarios/secure_consul_acl/step1.md

 }
 ```

-In this lab, you will configure the default policy of "deny", which means all operations will not be permitted unless made using a token that permits them.
+In this lab, you will configure the "default-deny" policy, which denies all operations by default.
+All operations will be evaluated against their token, and only operations granted by policy associated with the token will be allowed.

 By enabling token persistence, tokens will be persisted to disk and reloaded when an agent restarts.